Quantum Sensing Using Atomic Clocks for Nuclear and Particle Physics: Spectroscopy of highly charged ions

 \subsection{Experimental methods for precision spectroscopy of HCI}

+Early HCI spectroscopy was performed by classifying the astronomical observations and detecting radiation in fusion researches, including tokamak experiments \cite{PhysScr.24.663}.
+These spectroscopic studies primarily focused on the X-ray region and involved mixtures of multiple ionic species.
+To enable spectroscopy of specific ions, the development of ion sources was essential.
+The earliest sources of HCIs were based on electron-cyclotron resonance ion sources \cite{ApplPhysLett.16.401}, followed by the invention of electron beam ion sources\cite{NIM.124.157}.
+Early optical spectroscopy of HCIs was performed in 1987 for transitions between fine structures \cite{JOSAB.4.144}, and in 1994 for a transition between a hyperfine structure \cite{PhysRevLett.73.2425}.

-Experimentally, HCIs are generated by electron beam ion traps (EBITs) \cite{PhysScr.T22.157}.
-An EBIT is an electromagnetic trap for ions formed by a strong electron beam and electrodes.
-The negative charge of the electron beam confines the ions radially, and axial confinement is provided by electrodes.
+Nowadays, HCIs are generated by electron beam ion traps (EBITs) \cite{PhysScr.T22.157}.
+An EBIT is an electromagnetic ion trap formed by a strong electron beam and electrodes.
+The negative charge of the electron beam confines the ions radially, while axial confinement is achieved by electrodes.
 The energy of the electron beam determines the maximum number of electrons that can be stripped from neutral atoms.

-The generated HCI is extracted from an EBIT and then transferred to a Paul trap.
-At this point, the HCI is hot and therefore has to be cooled down to its motional ground state for precision spectroscopy.
-Due to the lack of broad-linewidth transitions suitable for laser cooling in HCIs, cooling is typically performed by sympathetic cooling.
-Such sympathetic cooling and high-precision spectroscopy are demonstrated in Ar$^{13+}$ \cite{RevSciInstrum.86.103111}.
-An Ar$^{13+}$ ion is stopped by a Coulomb crystal of Be$^+$, and subsequently laser-cooled using a broad transition in Be$^+$.
-Note that the trap used in this experiment is cryogenic to suppress the BBR shift \cite{RevSciInstrum.90.073201}.
-The $^2P_{1/2}\rightarrow ^2P_{3/2}$ transition at 441 nm is used as the clock transition, and its transition frequency is measured with a relative uncertainty of $1.5 \times 10^{-16}$ referenced to the state-of-the-art $^{171}$Yb$^+$ clock.
-The dominant source of uncertainty is the statistical uncertainty and the total systematic uncertainty for the Ar$^{13+}$ system is $2.2\times 10^{-17}$.
-The majority of the systematic uncertainty in the Ar$^{13+}$ system originates from micromotions, which can be suppressed in the future work \cite{Nature.611.43}.
+The generated HCIs are extracted from an EBIT and then transferred to a Paul trap.
+At this stage, the HCIs are hot and must be cooled toward its motional ground state for precision spectroscopy.
+Due to the absence of broad-linewidth transitions suitable for laser cooling in HCIs, cooling is typically achieved through sympathetic cooling.
+This method, along with high-precision spectroscopy, has been demonstrated in Ar$^{13+}$ \cite{RevSciInstrum.86.103111}.
+In this experiment, an Ar$^{13+}$ ion is stopped by a Coulomb crystal of Be$^+$, and subsequently laser-cooled using a broad transition in Be$^+$.
+The experiment is conducted in a cryogenic trap to suppress the BBR shift \cite{RevSciInstrum.90.073201}.
+The $^2P_{1/2}\rightarrow^2P_{3/2}$ transition at 441 nm serves as the clock transition, with its transition frequency measured to a fractional uncertainty of $1.5 \times 10^{-16}$, referenced to the state-of-the-art $^{171}$Yb$^+$ clock.
+The dominant source of uncertainty in this measurement is the statistical uncertainty, while the total systematic uncertainty for the Ar$^{13+}$ system is $2.2\times 10^{-17}$.
+The primary contributor to systematic uncertainty arises from micromotions, which can be suppressed in the future work \cite{Nature.611.43}.